Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Enfield's median income among taxpayers is $51,281, with an average of $67,421.
-This is above the national average and compares to Greater Sydney's median of $56,994 and average of $80,856.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $57,748 (median) and $75,923 (average) as of September 2025.
-The 2021 Census reveals household, family and personal incomes in Enfield rank modestly, between the 41st and 49th percentiles.
-Income analysis shows the $1,500 - $2,999 bracket dominates with 27.9% of residents (924 people), consistent with broader trends across the surrounding region showing 30.9% in the same category.
-Housing affordability pressures are severe, with only 81.4% of income remaining, ranking at the 47th percentile and the area's SEIFA income ranking places it in the 7th decile.
+The median income among taxpayers in Enfield, according to AreaSearch's latest postcode level ATO data released for financial year 2023, is $51,281.
+The average income for the suburb during this period was $67,421.
+Nationally, these figures are approximately average.
+In Greater Sydney, the median income was $60,817 and the average was $83,003.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Enfield's median and average incomes as of September 2025 would be approximately $55,824 and $73,395 respectively.
+The 2021 Census data shows that household, family, and personal incomes in Enfield rank modestly, between the 41st and 49th percentiles.
+Income analysis reveals that the $1,500 - 2,999 bracket dominates with 27.9% of residents (934 people), which is consistent with broader trends across the surrounding region showing 30.9% in the same category.
+Housing affordability pressures are severe in Enfield, with only 81.4% of income remaining after housing costs, ranking at the 47th percentile.
+The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income